Islam Dulatov: Early career

 After compiling an amateur record of 4–1, Dulatov started his professional MMA career in 2019.
 He amassed a professional record of 10–1 prior participating in Dana White's Contender Series.

 Dana White's Contender Series

 Dulatov appeared on the eighth season of Dana White's Contender Series on October 8, 2024, against Vanilto Antunes who was the former champion of Legacy Fighting Alliance at Dana White's Contender Series 75.
 He won the fight in round one via knockout.
 With the win, Dulatov was offered a UFC contract.

 Ultimate Fighting Championship

 Dulatov was scheduled to face Adam Fugitt on February 22, 2025, at UFC Fight Night 252.
 However, he was forced to withdraw due to a serious injury and was replaced by Billy Goff.
 In turn, the bout was scrapped during fight week as Fugitt pulled out due to injury.

 The bout between Dulatov and Fugitt was rescheduled and took place on July 19, 2025, at UFC 318.
 Dulatov won the fight by knockout in the first round.
 This fight earned him his first Performance of the Night award.

+Dulatov was scheduled to face Wellington Turman on July 25, 2026 at UFC Fight Night 282.
+However, Dulatov withdrew from the bout just hours before the event due to illness and the matchup was cancelled.